Financial Operations - Accounting Operations - Banking Services

 Treasurer's Office - Merchant Services

-You will receive a monthly statement from the Merchant Acquirer Bank (Vantiv) detailing your sales and your fees.
-Also, all Merchants are set up with an automatic feed into the University’s General Ledger.
-Merchant sales and fees will be posted to the chartfields that were provided on the Merchant Registration Form and will appear on your University Statement of Activity.
+You will receive a monthly statement from the Merchant Acquirer Bank (Worldpay) detailing your sales and your fees.
+Also, all Worldpay merchants are set up with an automatic feed into the University’s General Ledger.
+Merchant sales and most fees will be posted to the chartfields that were provided on the Merchant Registration Form sent to Treasury and will appear on your U-M Statement of Activity.

 The merchant contact should have the MPathways FINPROD access to update merchant authorized users.